 We already have transacted business and therefore have a legal obligation to hold their data in perpetuity.

 We have been asked by an existing client to provide advice to a friend or family member.
-These are considered new prospects.
+These are considered new prospective clients.

 We have been asked by a business partner to offer advice to a client.
-These are considered new prospects.
+These are considered new prospective clients.

 We have been asked by a business partner to offer advice to clients.
 These are considered new clients where their request for a quote provides consent.